tarkhasi/vue-whatsapp/README.md

-# Vue‑WhatsApp
+# Vue SpyApp — WhatsApp-style with a twist 😉

-A lightweight, modern **Web WhatsApp** UI built with **Vue 3** and **Vuetify 3** — ideal for prototyping, demos, and as a front-end template for messenger apps.
-This repository contains the main web pages, style configuration, and scripts to develop and build the project.
+A lightweight, modern **Vue SpyApp** — a chat UI inspired by popular messengers like WhatsApp, built with **Vue 3** and **Vuetify 3**.
+Perfect for prototyping, demos, and as a front-end template for messaging apps.
+This repository includes the main UI pages, style configuration, and build scripts — with a playful nod to privacy 🕵️.

 ---